Ready to say goodbye to student loan debt for good? Learn More

 • Tax-exempt retirement accounts:

-• Alimony and child support needed for support is fully exempt at the maximum
+Alimony and child support needed for support are both fully exempt.

 Written By: